durga-ds/durga-dqds/Analyzing-CPFB-Data/README.md

-# Analyze consumer complaints using CFPB Consumer Complaint Dataset
+# CFPB Consumer Complaint Analysis using Python

 ## Problem
 CFPB provides a way for consumers to file complaints against companies regarding different financial products, such as payment problems with a credit card or debt collection tactics.
 This project will identify the number of complaints filed and how they're spread across different companies.